-Carol Marin joined the Chicago Tonight team in January 2006 to host discussions on local issues and news.
-As a twice-a-week contributor, Marin also conducts timely interviews with Chicago newsmakers.
-Marin has worked as an anchor and network correspondent, has been awarded two George Foster Peabody awards, two National Emmy awards, and two Alfred I. DuPont-Columbia University awards.
+Carol Marin is a Segment Host who joined the Chicago Tonight team in January 2006.
+Marin hosts discussions on local issues and news, conducting timely interviews with Chicago newsmakers.
+She has worked as an anchor and network correspondent, has been awarded two George Foster Peabody awards, two National Emmy awards, and two Alfred I. DuPont-Columbia University awards.
 She has worked for NBC-5, CBS-2, and CBS on 60 Minutes, 60 Minutes II, the CBS Evening News with Dan Rather, and 48 Hours.
 In addition to her role on Chicago Tonight, she continues as an investigative reporter for NBC-5 and as a columnist for the Chicago Sun-Times.

-Jay Shefsky is a Correspondent and Senior Producer for Chicago Tonight, and host of the weekly series, Jay's Chicago.
+Jay Shefsky is a Senior Producer and host of the series Jay's Chicago.
 During his more than 25 years at WTTW, Shefsky has told a lot of stories about people and life in Chicago.
 His 10 documentaries were honored with numerous awards, including Emmys, Peter Lisagor awards, and a Cine Golden Eagle.
 His work has been broadcast nationally on PBS and on the ABC News Nightline program.
 In 2003, he brought his unique brand of storytelling to Chicago Tonight, where his beat has ranged from history to arts to science to human interest stories.

 Weisman is also an attorney, specializing in media and entertainment law.
 He represents journalists at stations and publications around the country, and has lectured extensively on legal and journalism issues.